Configure the BMC Remedy Plugin for Integration with BeyondTrust Remote Support

-You must purchase this integration separately from both your Remote Support software and your BMC Remedy solution.
-For more information, contact BeyondTrust sales.
+You must purchase this integration separately for both your Remote Support software and your BMC Remedy solution.
+For more information, contact BeyondTrust's Sales team.

-Now that you have configured BMC Remedy and the Secure Remote Access Appliance, deploy and configure the BMC Remedy plugin.
+Now that you have configured BMC Remedy and the B Series Appliance, deploy and configure the BMC Remedy plugin.

 - Restart the BeyondTrust Middleware Engine Windows service.